Configure the Insight Agent to Send Additional Logs

 2. Make the following changes:

 • Set <region-code> to your correct region.
-You can check your region from the Platform Home (this documentation points exactly where you can see that information).
+You can check your region from the Platform Home.

-• Replace <platform-api-key> with your Organization API key.
+• Replace <platform-api-key> with your selected API key.

 3. Save the logging.json file in the following directory: C:\Program Files\Rapid7\Insight Agent\components\insight_agent\common\config.